LouisStefanuto/my-site/docs/blog/posts/12_dinov3.md

 This acts as an **anchor**: the student can freely learn new features, but **patch-level relations cannot drift too far**.

-In DINOv3, this loss is only added after 1M training steps, during what is called a post training phase. **Surprisingly the effect is immediate**: the model recovers local consistency in a few epochs, without any degradation in global features (orange).
+In DINOv3, this loss is only added after 1M training steps, during what is called a post training phase. **Surprisingly the effect is immediate**: the model recovers local consistency in a few epochs, without any degradation in global features (see the green curve in the figure below).

-Other techniques are combined on top of Gram Anchoring to boost performance on higher resolution images (green), while minimizing the training budget:

-- **Training at higher resolution** (512, 768 instead of 256) helps learning how to embed larger images.
-It can be seen as context extension for LLMs.
-- **Upscaling images and then interpolating Gram matrixes** gives smoother references for the regularization.
-- **RoPE-box jittering**: basically adding noise in ROPE embeddings to get a more robust model at varying sizes

 !!! quote ""
     <figure markdown>